GerritCodeReview/plugins_events-log/src/main/resources/Documentation/config.md

      separate line using the option=value format.
 For example: urlOptions = loglevel=INFO
        urlOptions = logUnclosedConnections=true

+     When using `mysql`, you must also specify: urlOptions = allowMultiQueries=true

 plugin.@PLUGIN@.maxTries
 :    Maximum number of times the plugin should attempt to store the event if a